Cats Claw Benefits

-Cats Claw has many phytochemical elements that consist of oxidole alkaloids, quinovic acid glycosides, antioxidant chemicals, plant sterols and carboxyl alkyl esters.
-All of these are thought to have, in varying degrees, an action that can be attributed to the many benefits that Cats Claw is attributed with.
-Listed below are the known chemical elements of Cats Claw.
+Cats Claw has many phytochemical elements that consist of oxidole alkaloids, quinovic acid glycosides, antioxidants, plant sterols and carboxyl alkyl esters.
+All of these are thought to have, in varying degrees, an action that can be attributed to the many benefits of Cats Claw.

-In some individuals Cat’s Claw has been known to thin blood.
-If taken in large quantities (3/4 grams in one serving) Cat’s Claw can cause stomach upset because of the large number of tannins in the bark.
+Do not take Cat's Claw if on blood thinning medication.
+Large quantities can cause stomach upset because of the large number of tannins in the bark.
 It is recommended to increase dose in increments to lessen the symptoms of detoxification.
 It is not recommended to take Cat’s Claw if you have scheduled surgery.

 Always consult your healthcare professional if taking medication.